What is smart TV? Best smart TVs for 2020

 A smart TV is an internet-connected television that offers a range of online features, such as on-demand content from apps like BBC iPlayer, ITV Hub and All 4, access to streaming services like Netflix, and the ability to connect to other wireless devices like smartphones.

-The definition of a smart TV is getting broader.
-High-end TVs now support voice control.
-It's not technically new, but the latest models from LG, Samsung and Sony now let you search for content on your TV rather than type or flick through channels.
-This new feature means voice control is more useful than ever.
-Some TVs even double as smart hubs, giving you control over smart bulbs, thermostats and other devices without the need for an extra hub.
+High-end TVs now support voice control and the latest models from LG, Samsung and Sony now let you search for content on your TV.
+Some TVs even double as smart hubs, giving you control over smart bulbs, thermostats and other devices.

 In this guide, we'll explain what you get with smart TV, show you some of the best new models and tell you more about the smart features on each brands TVs.
 We'll also show you how to stay secure and protect your privacy while using a smart TV.